switchmode/switchmode/README.md

 ### New and Novel

-Switchmode uses the terms of an open-source license, The MIT License, as the terms of license between developer and client.
-Most clients' lawyers know MIT well, and use a ton of software under its terms already.
-To address additional, reasonable expectations for paid work, Switchmode layers additional terms about provenance and ownership on top of MIT for work from the developer.
+Switchmode uses the terms of an open-source license, The Apache License, Version 2.0, as the terms of license between developer and client.
+Most clients' lawyers know Apache well, and use a ton of software under its terms already.
+To address additional, reasonable expectations for paid work, Switchmode layers additional terms about provenance and ownership on top of Apache for work from the developer.

-Switchmode sets up an open release process the developer can use to request permission to publish reusable components of company-owned, closed-project work under The MIT License.
-When approved, the developer can release code under an MIT License under sublicense through Switchmode, without disclosing who the client was.
+Switchmode sets up an open release process the developer can use to request permission to publish reusable components of company-owned, closed-project work under The Apache License.
+When approved, the developer can release code under an Apache License under sublicense through Switchmode, without disclosing who the client was.
 The client can optionally choose direct attribution.

 Plain-language, two-way confidentiality terms cover all projects and work.
 There's an explicit exception for approved open releases, as well as a special exception for disclosing technical details when working with developers of open-source software used for a project.